 David Hastings joined our board on September 24, 2015.
-Since February 2015, Mr. Hastings has served as the Senior Vice President and Chief Financial Officer of Unilife Corporation (NASDAQ: UNIS).
+Since February 2015, Mr. Hastings has served as the Senior Vice President and Chief Financial Officer of Unilife Corporation (NASDAQ: UNIS) and in July 2016, Mr. Hastings was also appointed as Unilife's Chief Accounting Officer and Treasurer.
 Prior to joining Unilife, Mr. Hastings served as Executive Vice President and Chief Financial Officer at Incyte Corporation from October 2003 to October 2014.
 From February 2000 to September 2003, Mr. Hastings served as Vice President, Chief Financial Officer and Treasurer of ArQule, Inc. Prior to his employment with ArQule and from June 1997 to February 2000, Mr. Hastings was Vice President and Corporate Controller at Genzyme, Inc., where he was responsible for the management of the finance department.
 Prior to his employment with Genzyme and from May 1994 to June 1997, Mr. Hastings was the Director of Finance at Sepracor, Inc., where he was primarily responsible for Sepracor's internal and external reporting.
 Mr. Hastings received his B.A. in Economics at the University of Vermont.
 Because of Mr. Hastings extensive financial experience, including an executive position as chief financial officer of multiple NASDAQ-listed companies as well as his relationships with institutional investors and investment banks, we believe he is able to make valuable contributions to our Board.